List of One on One episodes: Season 1 (2001–02)

-Flex Washington, a successful Baltimore sports reporter and teenage father, let's his teenage daughter, Brianna move in with him after her mother is forced to move to Canada for work.
+Flex Washington, a successful Baltimore sports reporter and teenage father, lets his teenage daughter, Breanna move in with him after her mother is forced to move to Canada for work.

 Season 2 (2002–03)

 The lives and relationships of Flex, Breanna, and their friends are about to undergo significant change, but as usual, things don't always turn out as expected.

 Season 3 (2003–04)

 Breanna develops as an artist, but she still finds her love life to be as confusing as ever.
 Flex tries to address certain issues in order to move forward.